 What you want to do is to maintain the desired thickness around the tree.
 Note that if you use finer mulches, you may need to replenish them more frequently.
 That is why experts prefer pine straw and pine bark as these do not need to be replaced quickly.
 And these mulches are loved by Hydrangeas too.

-What to do in Springtime to get great Hydrangea?
+Things to do in springtime to get outstanding hydrangeas

 There are three main things you can do in springtime so that you get fantastic Hydrangea flowers blooming all over your garden.
 These are: